fhiso/legacy-format/serialization-noTag.md

 -   a string ending in an underscore (i.e., matching `[0-9a-zA-Z]*_`)
 -   an entire tag name as it appears in the dataset

-#### Tag → URI {#tag2uri}
+#### Tag → IRI {#tag2iri}

-To convert a tag to a URI, the following checks are performed in order; the first one that matches is used.
+To convert a tag to a IRI, the following checks are performed in order; the first one that matches is used.

-1. If that tag is a key in the prefix dictionary, the value associated with that key is the structure's URI.
+1. If that tag is a key in the prefix dictionary, the value associated with that key is the structure's IRI.

 1. Otherwise, if the tag contains one or more underscores, let *p* be the substring of the tag up to and including the first underscore and *s* be the substring after the first underscore.
-If *p* is a key in the prefix dictionary, the structure's URI is the value associated with *p* concatenated with *s*.
+If *p* is a key in the prefix dictionary, the structure's IRI is the value associated with *p* concatenated with *s*.

-1. Otherwise, the structure's URI is `http://terms.fhiso.org/elf/` concatenated with the tag.
+1. Otherwise, the structure's IRI is `http://terms.fhiso.org/elf/` concatenated with the tag.

 {.ednote ...} We could make this more flexible by not having a hard-coded default namespace; we'd allow empty-string keys and replacing the last rule above with

-1. Otherwise, if there is an empty string key, the structure's URI is the value associated with the empty string concatenated with the tag
+1. Otherwise, if there is an empty string key, the structure's IRI is the value associated with the empty string concatenated with the tag

-1. Otherwise, the structure's URI is `_:` concatenated with the tag.\
+1. Otherwise, the structure's IRI is `_:` concatenated with the tag.\

 It is this author's opinion that such flexibility is not needed.
 {/}